 - the documents are genuine and have not been tampered with and belong to the holder;

 - if two documents are presented which have different names, they have a further document which explains the reason for this (e.g. marriage certificate, divorce document, deed poll, adoption certificate or statutory declaration).

-Make a photocopy of the front cover and all of the pages which give the individuals personal details.
+Make a photocopy of all of the pages which give the individuals personal details (a copy of the front cover is no longer needed).
 In particular, copy any page that provides details of name, nationality, photographs, date of birth, signature, date of expiry and biometric details.
-For list B make sure copies of the Biometric Residence Permit are taken.
+For list B make sure a copy of both sides of the Biometric Residence Permit are taken.